wnyao/learning-notes/javascript/javascript/map-object.md

   - **Object**: doesn't implement an iteration protocol, not directly iterable using `for...of`.

 **Performance**
-  - **Map**: better in screnario involving frequent additiions and removals of key-value pairs.
+  - **Map**: better in scenario involving frequent additions and removals of key-value pairs.
   - **Object**: Not optimized

 **Serialization and parsing**